Batmvninarkham/MPESA-CODE-GENERATOR/README.md

 # MPESA-CODE-GENERATOR
-an implementation of an mesa code generator in c++
+an implementation of an mpesa code generator in c++